 Financial literacy should be kept separate from content regarding how-to-use your products or services so that it doesn’t get in the way when consumers are attempting to solve problems.

-4. Customer Stories
+4. Use Customer Stories for Financial Content Marketing

 Using customer success stories as part of marketing is a highly successful tactic for adding interest, emotion, and engagement to bank marketing content.
 Here, your goal should be to share authentic stories, centered around either specific products or specific people, with no real goal other than to promote that story.
 Most individuals won’t immediately run out and purchase your product or start a savings account with your bank because of a success story, but it will drive engagement and raise interest in your bank, increasing brand familiarity and creating a positive consumer impression.
 This impression may remain until consumers choose to look for a new bank.